 Our version of classic comfort food!
 Slow Cooker Chicken Pie is a wonderfully rich and creamy pie packed full of chicken and vegetables.
-This recipe is just as delicious as any you get at a gastro pub and can be served up from the comfort of your own kitchen!
+This recipe is as delicious as any you get at a gastro pub, and can be served up from the comfort of your own kitchen!

-This recipe will comfortably make enough pie fillings for 6 good size individual pot pies in dishes approximately 12cm by 4cm deep (these are the ones I have here) and if you don’t use it all you can always freeze what’s left over for another day.
+This recipe will comfortably make enough pie fillings for six good size individual pot pies.
+The dishes in the pictures are approximately 12cm long by 4cm deep, and if you don’t use it all you can always freeze what’s left over for another day.

 Can I freeze Slow Cooker Chicken Pie?

 The filling will keep in the freezer for up to three months.
 Alternatively you can keep it in the fridge for up to three days.